GKatsagannis/YOLO-LXR/README.md

 # YOLO-LXR: An Enhanced Model for Pathology Detection in Chest X-Rays
-This repository contains the implementation of two YOLO-inspired deep learning architectures designed for detecting lung nodules in X-ray and CT scan images.
+This repository contains the implementation of a YOLO-inspired deep learning architectures designed for detecting lung nodules in X-ray and CT scan images.
 The models have been developed to enhance automated diagnostic accuracy and assist radiologists in identifying lung abnormalities efficiently.

 ## Getting Started